^

 Syphilitic interstitial keratitis and glaucoma

-Herpetic keratouveuitis and glaucoma
+Herpetic keratouveitis and glaucoma

-Glauco-cyclic crisis (Posner-Schlossman syndrome)
+Glaucomocyclitic crisis (Posner-Schlossman syndrome)

-Heterochromic iridocyclitis Fuchs: causes, symptoms, diagnosis, treatment
+Fuchs' heterochromic iridocyclitis: causes, symptoms, diagnosis, treatment

 Glaucoma associated with uveitis

-Increased intraocular pressure and the development of glaucoma in patients with uveitis is a multifactorial process that can be considered as a complication of intraocular inflammatory process.
+Increased intraocular pressure and the development of glaucoma in patients with uveitis is a multifactorial process that can be considered as a complication of the intraocular inflammatory process.

 Steroid-induced glaucoma: causes, symptoms, diagnosis, treatment

-Exfoliative syndrome is a systemic disease that leads to the development of secondary open-angle glaucoma.
+Exfoliation syndrome is a systemic disease that leads to the development of secondary open-angle glaucoma.

 Glaucoma associated with congenital diseases